azlabsphp/support/README.md

-# drewlabs-php-support
+# Support

-Utility library for creating common objects like immutable object, collection, Action creator etc...
+The supports package provides utility library for common task in PHP projects.